NYC Ferry in New York

 Tickets for NYC Ferry

-Tickets for NYC Ferry cost $2.75 per ride and can be purchased from the ticket machines which are located at each dock.
+You can buy tickets for NYC Ferry from the ticket machines on each dock, for $2.75 per ride.
 Tickets are also available via the NYC Ferry app.
 The cost of taking the ferry is the same as taking the subway, however, subway tickets cannot be used for the ferries.
 The ferry service is certainly a nice addition to the subway.
 Do bear in mind, though, that the boats are less frequent than the subway trains; so you may have to wait a little longer.
 The ferries are also commonly used by commuters.
 Therefore, I recommend avoiding the morning and afternoon rush hours as the rest of the day is much calmer.

 Taking the NYC Ferry